krishna-gramener/adverse-events/README.md

 ## Acknowledgments

+- Google for Gemini API access
+- OpenAI for GPT API access
+- NCBI for PubMed E-utilities
 - Bootstrap team for the UI framework
-- PubMed for medical research access
-- Marked.js team for markdown parsing